 Conservation Status: Vulnerable.

-With such a small Galapagos Hawk population alive today one might imagine that they are difficult to spot, but that is often not the case.
-Given that they soar so high in the skies they are quite unmistakable.
-Also they tend to nest in open sites that may be visible to visiting tourists.
+With such a small Galapagos Hawk population alive today one might imagine that they are rather difficult to spot.
+In fact, this is not the case as they can be spotted by the majority of Galapagos visitors.
+As the largest land bird and only raptor on the islands, they are quite unmistakable.
+They have little to no fear of humans and they tend to nest in open sites that may be visible to visiting tourists.

 So whether you take a Galapagos island hopping land tour or a full-on archipelago cruise, there’s always a good chance of a Galapagos Hawk sighting.